Bermudagrass.com - An Informational Website From Seedland.com

 Establishment of Riviera Bermuda Grass

-Riviera should be planted in areas of full sunlight when soil temperatures reach a consistent 65°F (18°C) and are on the rise.
+Riviera bermuda grass seed should be planted in areas of full sunlight when soil temperatures reach a consistent 65° F (18° C) and are on the rise.
 Plant in a well-prepared firm seedbed.

 Maintain adequate soil moisture around seed using frequent, but light irrigation for optimum germination.
 Seedlings should emerge in 10 to 14 days.
 As seedlings develop, decrease the